Chief's Advisory Panel

 Staff support to the CAP will be provided through the Office of the Chief of Police.
 The Chief will serve as the liaison to the CAP, and a staff member from the Office of the Chief of Police will act as the recording secretary.
 A member or members of the PHPD senior staff may also be included in CAP meetings as appropriate.
 Support staff will produce agendas, record meeting minutes and disseminate information to members.
 Staff will also maintain all records related to the CAP meetings.

 Members will be selected to serve on the Panel for their professionalism, integrity and commitment to the community.
 Eligible applicants will be Pleasant Hill residents, business owners or employees or individuals intimately involved in an organization that specifically serves the Pleasant Hill community.
 Electronic applications can be obtained via the link "Chief's Advisory Panel application," featured just to the right of this page.
-The application deadline is October 12, 2021 at 5:00 PM.
-Selected applicants will be invited to participate in an oral board interview as the second phase of the application process.
-The Chief of Police will make the final selection of panelists.
+The initial application deadline for the first board members of the Chief's Advisory Panel was October 12, 2021 at 5:00 PM.